fbpx

 -Nate

-Nate is the Executive Director of Canyon Ministries.
-He has been leading trips and tours throughout the Southwest for more than 20 years, and has around 1,000 days guiding and teaching in the Grand Canyon National Park.
-Over the years, he has also guided multi-day trips to various National Parks in the west, as well as creation science and biblical archaeology tours through natural history museums and sites around the world.
+Nate serves as the Executive Director of Canyon Ministries and has been leading trips and tours throughout the Southwest for over 20 years.
+With over 1,000 days studying and teaching in the Grand Canyon National Park, he loves spending time both on the rim and river, along with field research in geology and Native American archaeology.
+In addition to his work in the Grand Canyon, Nate has guided in many National Parks across the western U.S. and led science and biblical archaeology tours to museums and historical sites around the world.

 Post a Comment